 - Applicant files are divided into 5 tiers based on entrance examination scores.

 - Applicant files in each tier are divided into two groups: "current, active CMU applicants" and "transfer applicants."
-Applicant files for current, active CMU applicants are considered first for admission.
+Applicant files for current, active CMU applicants are considered first for admission in each tier.

-- A maximum of fifty (50) applicants is accepted for each cohort.
+- A maximum of fifty (50) applicants are accepted for each cohort.